 In case you want to follow three courses in one period instead of two, you will have to fill out this form.
 The Board of Examiners can decide if you are allowed to do this.

-The department of Sustainable Development has a Study Advisor, Pieter Louwman.
-He can help you with practical matters, such as making choices within your programme if Osiris did not meet your needs.
-Next to this, Pieter is also there for you to discuss more confidential matters within the programme or maybe personal circumstances that have an effect on you as a person.
-He will be happy to help you in any way he can to bring you a step forward.
-Pieter’s office is located in the Koningsberger Building, room 1.20E.
-On Mondays and Wednesdays, he has open office hours from 13’00-14’00, so having an appointment is not necessary.
-For making an appointment, you can contact him on the following email address: P.A.Louwman@uu.nl, or make a call to this number: +31 30 253 2349.
+The department of Sustainable Development has two Study Advisors, Pieter Louwman and Sacha Handgraaf.
+They can help you with practical matters, such as making choices within your programme if Osiris did not meet your needs.
+Next to this, they are also there for you to discuss more confidential matters within the programme or maybe personal circumstances that have an effect on you as a person.
+They will be happy to help you in any way they can, to bring you a step forward.
+The office of the Study Advisors is located in the Koningsberger Building, room 1.20E.
+On Mondays and Wednesdays, they have open office hours from 13:00-14:00, so having an appointment is not necessary.
+For making an appointment, you can contact them on the following email address: email@example.com or make a call to this number: +31 30 253 2349.
+You can also send Pieter and/or Sacha a message on Microsoft Teams.

 Student Affairs & Career Services